+Title: K/602/4645 Understand the benefits of

+The. engaging in activities in social care

+Level: 2

+Credit Value: 2

+GLH: 16

-Title: K/602/4645 Understand the benefits of engaging in activities in social care Level: 2 Credit Value: 2 GLH: 16 TQT: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the impact of activity on physical and mental well-being 1.1 Outline the consequences of prolonged inactivity on an individual's physical and mental state 1.2 Describe the ways in which the experience of an activity can be positive 1.3 Explain the relationship between a positive experience of an activity and physical and mental well-being 1.4 Describe the ways in which the experience of an activity can be negative 1.5 Explain the relationship between a negative experience of an activity and physical and mental well-being 2.
-Understand the social benefits of activities 2.1 Describe the social benefits of engaging in person-to-person activity 2.2 Describe the social benefits of engaging in group activity 2.3 Identify activity approaches that focus on social interaction 2.4 Explain how activity provision can be used to encourage social interaction 3.
-Understand how activity can be the basis for a model of care and support 3.1 Describe how care workers can embed activity provision into their existing role 3.2 Outline ways in which an activity provider can contribute to an activity-based model of care 3.3 Explain how carers can be supported to participate in an activity-based model of care 3.4 Outline ways in which activities can be used to create a team culture in a care setting
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand the impact of activity on physical and mental well-being 1.1.
+Outline the consequences of prolonged inactivity on an individual's physical and mental state 1.2.
+Describe the ways in which the experience of an activity can be positive 1.3.
+Explain the relationship between a positive experience of an activity and physical and mental well-being 1.4.
+Describe the ways in which the experience of an activity can be negative 1.5.
+Explain the relationship between a negative experience of an activity and physical and mental ill-being

+Understand the social benefits of activities 2.1.
+Describe the social benefits of engaging in person-to-person activity 2.2.
+Describe the social benefits of engaging in group activity 2.3.
+Identify activity approaches that focus on social interaction 2.4.
+Explain how activity provision can be used to encourage social interaction

+3. Understand how activity can be the basis for a model of care and support 3.1.
+Describe how care workers can embed activity provision into their existing role 3.2.
+Outline ways in which an activity provider can contribute to an activity-based model of care 3.3.
+Explain how carers can be supported to participate in an activity-based model of care 3.4.
+Outline ways in which activities can be used to create a team culture in a care setting

 Additional information about this unit

 Activity approaches:

-Reminiscence
+Deminingener One we we also

-Group work
+Reminiscence Group work

 Carers:

-Partner

-Family

-Friend
+Partner Friend

-Neighbours
+Family Neighbours

 Team Culture:

-Individuals
+Individuals Carers

 Care workers

-Carers

 Unit aim(s) This unit will help Learners to understand the

 benefits of engaging in activities to enhance

-physical, mental and social well-being in
+physical, mental and social well-being in a

-adverse range of settings.
+diverse range of settings.

-Assessment requirements specified by N/A
+Assessment requirements specified by a N/A

-a sector or regulatory body (if
+sector or regulatory body (if appropriate)

-appropriate)

-Details of the relationship of the unit N/A
+Details of the relationship of the unit and N/A

-and relevant national occupational
+relevant national occupational standards

-standards